Blooming Prairie girls lend a hand to hurting Vikings - Austin Daily Herald

 Blooming Prairie girls lend a hand to hurting Vikings

-There may be 15 miles of highway that separate Hayfield and Blooming Prairie, but when tragedy strikes either community — the two towns unite as one.
+There may be 15 miles of highway separating Hayfield and Blooming Prairie, but when tragedy strikes either community — the two towns unite as one.

-Such was the case this past week when Hayfield sophomore Macy Holtan passed away in a car wreck on her way to school on Jan.
-20. Holtan’s memory was honored before the Blooming Prairie-Hayfield girls basketball game in Hayfield with each team wearing pink shirts as a tribute to Holtan.
+Such was the case this past week when Hayfield sophomore Macy Holtan passed away on Jan.
+20 in a car crash on her way to school.
+Holtan’s memory was honored before the Blooming Prairie-Hayfield girls basketball game in Hayfield with each team wearing pink shirts as a tribute to Holtan.

-The BP girls basketball team presented Hayfield players with a gesture of kindness before the game and they paid their respects to Holtan’s family members who were in attendance as well.
+The BP girls basketball team presented Hayfield players with a gesture of kindness before the game and paid their respects to Holtan’s family members who were in attendance as well.
 BP senior Bobbie Bruns said it was the least it could do after Hayfield offered a ton of support when Rachel and Emmerson Harberts passed away in a car wreck in the fall of 2018.

 “I didn’t really know (Macy), but I knew of her.
 I 100 percent felt for them with some of the stuff we went through with the Harberts,” Bruns said.
 “It’s a heartbreaking experience and I know flowers and candy isn’t going to make up for it, but we did whatever we could to make them feel better in any way.
 It really goes to show in times like this how close we are and we always have each other’s back when times get tough.”